AIDman/athena/README.md

 ### 3.3) Install *horovod* for multiple-device training [Optional]

-For multiple GPU/CPU training
-You have to install the *horovod*, you can find out more information from the [horovod website](https://github.com/horovod/horovod#install).
+For multiple GPU/CPU training, you have to install the *horovod*, you can find out more information from the [horovod website](https://github.com/horovod/horovod#install).

 ### 3.4) Install *pydecoder* for WFST decoding [Optional]

-For WFST decoding
-You have to install *pydecoder*, installation guide for *pydecoder* can be found [athena-decoder website](https://github.com/athena-team/athena-decoder#installation)
+For WFST decoding, you have to install *pydecoder*, installation guide for *pydecoder* can be found [athena-decoder website](https://github.com/athena-team/athena-decoder#installation)

 ### 3.5) Install *athena* package